![]() |

 PRODUCER | George Martin | |||

-COMMENTS | The Dutch electronics company Philips
+COMMENTS | The Dutch electronics company

-cassette in the UK, Sgt.Peppers Lonely Hearts Club Band.
+Hearts Club Band.
 There were many reissues of The Beatles albums during the lifetime of the cassette's popularity 1970 through to the 1990s.
 This item was the original first release, before EMI opened its new tape duplicating facilities at Hayes, Middlesex in July 1970.
 Between 1966 and June 1970, EMI's early musicassettes were manufactured by the Dutch firm, Phillips themselves - the inventor and originator of the cassette.
-This item is one of them.
 There is no date code on the inlay which dates this cassette manufacture as before July 1970, when EMI brought in the system.
-The very first Beatles cassette to be released in 1967, on the lime green paper label, with the track listing the same as on the vinyl album.
+Has the lime green paper label, with the track listing the same as on the vinyl album.
+At the time of the vinyl release in June 1967 the new "musicassette" format had only been introduced in the UK a few months earlier and very few titles were available.
+EMI had no cassette production of its own so Philips were sub-contracted to manufacture a first cassette tape issue of SGT.
+PEPPER that have been released into the market October '67.
+These true first issue copies are identifiable by their Mint Green paper labels, screwed cassette shells and the "SOLD IN THE U.K. SUBJECT TO RESALE PRICE CONDITIONS..." text to the labels.
 The original Pepper cassettes were issued with a £ Parlophone logo.
-The first pressings included a "Sold in the UK..." notice in the bottom right hand corner.
+It has a light grey tape shell with five screws.
+The metal screws was holded the two halves of the shell together.
+It has mint green paper labels with boxed Parlophone "£" logo to the left hand side and "SOLD IN U.K. SUBJECT TO RESALE PRICE CONDITIONS, SEE PRICE LISTS" to the bottom right corner.
 NO "IE" catalogue number (*1) in addition to the ordinary "TC-PCS 7027" EMI catalogue number.
-This first example shows metal screws holding the two halves of the shell together and the leader tape showed the PCS-7027 catalogue number printed on it at the beginning.
-Later issues had no screws and omitted the leader tape catalogue number, as well as the "Sold in the UK..." text (in mid 1969), as the paper labels went through a chartreuse lemon yellow phase, before finally setting on the new style black box Pharlophone / EMI logo bright yellow paper label introduced in September / October, 1970 to coincide with the first release of the main bulk of the other Beatles albums as the date.
+The side one leader tape has a printed catalogue number PCS 7027 and serial/batch number L7-13.
+When this first small batch sold out a second issue of the cassettes was ordered from Philips, believed to have been in 1969.
+These are almost identical but they have welded tape shells (had no screws) and the labels do not have the "SOLD IN THE U.K." text.
+From late 1970 EMI commenced cassette production at the Hayes plant and the third issue of the album was made using the original pattern and a distinctive Lemon Yellow paper label with a quite different layout, finally setting on the new style black box Pharlophone / EMI logo introduced in September / October, 1970 to coincide with the first release of the main bulk of the other Beatles albums as the date.
+These issues had no screws and omitted the leader tape catalogue number, It has the first variant matt card inlay with a red banner and yellow spine.
 The original inlay design (with the "Sold in the UK..." text), was continued to be used, up to the introduction of the newly designed all-gold inlay in January 1972.
 The circular 1 7/8" I.P.S. (inches per second tape speed) and a colour reproduction of the back cover of the vinyl jacket on the foldover.
 The track listings were printed on the reverse of the inlay.
 Unlike the 1970's inlays, the original design for the album did include some extra artwork rather than just a reproduction of the front cover.
 The Pepper inlay foldover included black & white cut outs of the Beatles heads (as originally posed for the vinyl gatefold).
 As with all Beatles cassettes issued until 1987, the cassette boxes (or to use the correct term, the Norelco cases) were transparent at the front and around the spine area (to reveal the inlay cover) and black at the rear.
 The shells of the early cassettes were white/light grey.
 There was also a small "Musicassettes" booklet inserted which listed the EMI tapes currently available as well as those scheduled for release in November and December 1967.
 The original and gold versions of this cassette include a version of the "Sgt.Pepper Inner Groove" that was NOT artificially repeated and then faded - on these cassettes you hear it ONCE only. (*1) EMI country code: The EMI country codes (introduced on 1 June, 1969): In most cases the EMI Codes are the first two letters of the record's catalog#.
 These EMI Country Codes were used to indicate the country in which the record was pressed.
 Note this doesn't necessarily means the record was also released in that country (from Discog).
 OC / 0C / 1E= UK |

 TITLE